apache/druid/docs/content/operations/druid-console.md

 ![sql](./img/09-sql-1.png)

-The SQL view allows you to issue Druid's native query which is JSON over HTTP.
-To send Druid native query, you must start your query with { and in the format of JSON.
+The SQL view issues queries in Druid's native query format, which is JSON over HTTP.
+To send Druid's native query, you must start your query with { and in the format of JSON.

 ![sql](./img/10-sql-2.png)